ufmedia/DokPress/README.md

 ## Wordpress

-By default we're using the latest version of Wordpress from the official docker repo, you can change this in the .env file:
+By default we're using the version 6.1.0 of Wordpress running on Apache PHP8 from the [official docker repo](https://hub.docker.com/_/wordpress), you can change this in the .env file:

 ```
-WP_VERSION=latest
+WP_VERSION=6.1.0-php8.0-apache
 ```

 Database credentials are set in the .env file: